mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 -->

-The data in this chapter, and the majority of this thesis are drawn from stages 3 and 4.
-As such, the observations on starting point and subsequent emergent resources are based on that period.

 <!-- - What pedagogical factors are significant to support novices learning coding, particularly in game making contexts?
 - How can learners build agency in an evolving community of game makers? -